mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Bootstrap has a class called well that can create a visual sense of depth for your columns.

 - [x] Nest one div element with the class well within each of your col-xs-6 div elements.

+## Add Elements within Your Bootstrap Wells
+Now we're several div elements deep on each column of our row.
+This is as deep as we'll need to go.
+Now we can add our button elements.

+- [x] Nest three button elements within each of your div elements having the class name well.